Director of Nursing

 - Responsible for the direct supervision of community-based licensed, certified, and non-certified clinical associates.

-- Oversees and may provide training and education to caregivers on an ongoing basis with classroom in-services and situation-specific training.
+- Provides training and education to caregivers on an ongoing basis with classroom in-services and situation-specific training.

 - Supervises the maintenance of resident charts and reviews documentation performed by caregiving staff.

-- Manages and oversees the health care of residents, including the dissemination of information to families and associates.
-Ensures that family members are aware of residents’ need for scheduled appointments.
+- Manages the health care of residents, including the dissemination of information to families and associates.
+Ensures that family members are aware of the resident’s need for scheduled appointments.

 - Participates in pre-admission screening of prospective new residents.
 Assures that required documentation is completed prior to or upon resident admission, including nursing assessments, service plans, and other assigned forms.
-Updates assessments as required by policy and as described/allowed in Nurse Practice Act or other state regulation.
+Updates assessments as required by policy and as described or allowed in Nurse Practice Act or other state regulation.